divjotarora/specifications/source/auth/auth.rst

    #.
 A single invalid credential is the same as all credentials being
       invalid.

-All blocking operatoins executed as part of the authentication handshake MUST apply timeouts per the `Client Side Operations Timeout
+All blocking operations executed as part of the authentication handshake MUST apply timeouts per the `Client Side Operations Timeout
 <../client-side-operations-timeout/client-side-operations-timeout.rst>`__
 specification.
 If the authentication handshake fails for a socket, drivers